 Wheelchair accessible housing

-Wheelchair accessible housing can be either purpose built or adapted to provide features that allow a wheelchair user to live as independently as possible.
-Common features are level external access, carports, wider hallways and doorways, accessible bathroom/shower room, accessible kitchen units, light switches and heating controls at accessible heights.
-This housing should comply with Housing for Varying Needs standards relating to wheelchair users.
-In Moray, most wheelchair accessible housing is owned by the Council or housing associations.
+Wheelchair accessible housing can be purpose built, or adapted, to provide features that allow a wheelchair user to live as independently as possible.
+Common features are level outside access, carports, wider hallways and doorways, accessible bathrooms or shower rooms, and kitchen units, light switches and heating controls all within reach.
+This housing should comply with the Housing for Varying Needs design guide section that is related to wheelchair users, and should be completely step-free.
+In Moray, most wheelchair accessible housing is owned by the council or housing associations.

-The warden service will be available during the daytime to check on the welfare of clients in case of emergencies.
-The warden will check on clients every day to make sure that they are safe and well, and may co-ordinate social activities within the communal areas of the housing complex.
+The warden service will be available during the daytime to check on the welfare of clients and in case of any emergencies.
+They will check every day to make sure that clients are safe and well, and may co-ordinate social activities within the communal areas of the housing complex.
 Sheltered housing may be co-located with day care facilities.
-In Moray, most sheltered housing is owned by us or housing associations.
+In Moray, most sheltered housing is owned by us or a local housing association.